New Year, New Freelance Goals: 3 Steps to Achieving Your Dreams7 min read

 He uses Inbox Pause to make sure he sticks to this self-imposed boundary.

 Everyone’s boundaries are going to be different, so this element of changing the way you approach your freelance business is wholly dependent on you and your lifestyle.
 You have to take some time for self-examination, and be honest in determining the issues you might be facing as a freelancer.
 Do you check Facebook every twenty minutes, each time allowing yourself to be distracted and lose focus?

-Do you pick up your phone every time someone texts you, and then find yourself playing Super Mario Run (guilty) for an hour?
+Do you pick up your phone every time someone texts you, and then find yourself checking Instagram for half an hour?

 Do you spend so much time staring at your computer screen that your physical and mental health are suffering?
 Would taking a walk or going for a jog not only make you healthier, but also make you come back to your work with a renewed focus and increased creativity?

-The only way to know is to give it a shot, and then to tackle the next goal on your list.
+The only way to know is to give it a shot, and then move on to tackling the next goal on your list.